Dynatrace/Dynatrace-AppMon-BizTalk-FastPack/README.md

 2. Click in Monitors
  - You will see 3 different preconfigured monitors.These are described in [Monitors](#monitors)
 3. For each Monitor click on Edit
  1. Configure the Performance Counter Instance under Settings.
-The 3 different monitors will collect information from 3 different PerfMon Instances at 3 different Levels: BizTalk Application, MessageBox and Host.
+The three different monitors will collect information from three different PerfMon Instances at three different Levels: BizTalk Application, MessageBox and Host.
  2. Select the Hosts to monitor under Hosts.

 <a name="monitors"></a>
 ### Monitors
-The monitors collect Performance Counters from 3 different instances which are defined at 3 different levels: BizTalk Application, MessageBox and Host.
+The monitors collect Performance Counters from three different instances which are defined at three different levels: BizTalk Application, MessageBox and Host.

 #### BizTalk MessageBox Performance Monitor (General Counters)